January Residency 2020

 COST OF RESIDENCY: $300

-Applications must be submitted by May 5th and will be reviewed by The YARDS Collective.
-You will be informed of acceptance by May 10th, 2018.
+Applications must be submitted by November 30th and will be reviewed by The Yards Collective.
+You will be informed of acceptance by December 5th, 2019.
 If you need to know sooner please indicate so in your application!

 WHAT YOU WILL NEED TO APPLY…